Ask the Right Questions

 - Does it contain what happens if things don’t work out?

-The information in this advisory article does not imply the person who is treating you is not the right person but the information will assist you in your need for having the right type of information.
+The information in this advisory article does not imply that the person treating you is not the right person, but it will assist you in your need for the right type of information.
 Most regulators and professional bodies now advocate the quality of patient information.

 Is your information sheet current?

-There is nothing worse than having a bleached photocopy conveying hard to read information.
+There is nothing worse than having a bleached photocopy conveying hard-to-read information.
 Ask for a better copy and expect a sensible response.
-Professionally printed copies are better but if they are produced by a sponsor then it is likely that the information is written as a generic piece of information.
-This simply means it is not specific to the practitioner you are consulting.
+Professionally printed copies are better, but if a sponsor produces them, then it is likely that the information is written as generic.
+This means it is not specific to the practitioner you are consulting.

 At the bottom of an information sheet, you should see when the material was first published and often a second date when the review is expected.
 This is helpful as it informs you if the information is in date.